 | ||~ || Lemon wedges |

 Culinate editor’s note: One pound of bread is the equivalent of 1 long baguette.
 However, since you’ll be cutting off the crusts, try to use a wider and shorter loaf of bread, so you’ll have less waste.
+(You can also buy two baguettes, of course.)
 If you find that you just can’t bear to part with the crust (although it makes excellent breadcrumbs), simply crumble it well with your fingers in step 4.

 Read more in Kelly Myers’ article about repurposing old bread.